 Embedding in Logseq

 Embedding a note within another note is a great way to keep content up-to-date.
-If you copied and pasted the content, later you would need to update the original, and then anywhere you pasted it.
+If you just copy and pasted the content, you would later need to update the original, and then anywhere you pasted it.

 Type: /Page Embed